chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /records/{RECORD_ID}/reports/experimental/ccr

+   Export patient data as a Continuity of Care Record (CCR) document.

    :shortname: report_ccr
    :accesscontrol: A user app with access to the record, or a principal in full control of the record